International Tourism Management

 • Travel agency consultant

-• CEO of travel company
+• CEO in the travel industry

 Degree